 The city has been actively trying to mitigate these high crime rates through various community programs and law enforcement strategies.

-Efforts include increasing police presence, community policing initiatives, and social programs aimed at addressing the root causes of crime like poverty and unemployment.
+Efforts include increasing police presence, community policing initiatives, and social programs aimed at addressing the root causes of crime, like poverty and unemployment, as Cleveland.com reports.

 Toledo faces numerous problems, from infrastructure to high unemployment rates.
-The current unemployment rate is at 5.7.
+The current unemployment rate is at 5.7, according to FRED Economic Data.

-All the factors contribute to the overall crime rate touching 42.80, which makes it one of the most dangerous cities in Ohio.
+All the factors contribute to the overall crime rate touching 42.44.

 Toledo faces complex challenges, with a significant analysis of violent crimes showing a city grappling with economic challenges that contribute to high crime rates.